 Where the long-term interest rate is more than the short-term interest rate

 Where the long-term interest rate is less than the short-term interest rate

 - Flat yield curve

-Where the Interest rate is expected to stay the same.
+Where the interest rate is expected to stay the same.

 A yield curve inversion happens when long-term bond yields fall below short-term bond yields.
-And that does not happen often, which makes it less normal.

 Think of it this way, if you invest in a bond, say, Singapore Savings Bond, you will want the 10-year rate of return to be higher than the 1-year rate of return.
 If not, there will be no incentive to keep it for a longer-term, right?

 Hence, an inverted yield curve is largely influenced by how optimistic investors are about economic growth and inflation.

 Does an Inverted Yield Curve Signal a Recession?

 In most cases, the inverted yield curve has been a strong indicator of recessions.
 From 1980 onwards, the yield curve inverts (indicated by the graph going below zero) just before the last 7 recessions (excluding the COVID-19 pandemic)!